butaixianran/Blender-Vmd-Retargeting/README.md

 This setting won't affect camera motion.
 Camera motion is always linear.

 ### Camera Rate/ Height Offset
-Daz/CC3 model has different model size with mmd model.
+Daz/CC model has different model size with mmd model.
 So, camera motion need to be adjusted.

 Default value works fine for almost every case.
-But if your model is a CC3 character with high heel, you need to move camera up with 8cm.
+But if your model is a CC character with high heel, you need to move camera up with 8cm.

 ### Debug mode